amanem1/micropython-on-esp8266/README.md

 I am not a expert on this , i was justing enjoying esp 8622 and was  shocked seeing it supports micropython and went on reading its documentation and applying so, you if you guys find a lot of errors please correct them and feel free  to check out espressif github page for learning more about esp 8622 and implementation on the board.

+YOU will need a esp 8266 connected to your pc on which you will code , and will need a usb cable for the connection.